subhajitroycode/lyricshot/README.md

 ## What I Learned

 I learned how to use the API's and how to use the libraries that I used.
 I also learned how to make SASS and JS more modular and reusable.
 I also learned how to make the vertical scrollbar hidden but still scrollable.
+I also learned about how to hide API keys, how to use the environment variables and how to use the environment variables in the netlify functions.

 ## Socials